rvmn/Lenovo-C930-bigsur-hackintosh/README.md

 You need to unlock CFG:

-Run the here provided EFI folder from a USB stick and in the menu choose CFGLock.
+Unzip the RU.zip file to an empty FAT32 formatted USB disk, or unzip elsewhere and copy the BOOT folder to your EFI folder.
+Boot from it then press Enter to start.
+Press Alt + '=' and open CpuSetup.
+Go to 03 on left and 0C on top and press 00 to disable.
+Then press Ctrl + W to write to BIOS.
+Done!

 More info on CFG Locks: https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock (right register is 0x3C)

+Important 2:

+In the BIOS disable Secure Boot and Intel SGX (disables fingerprint reader)

 Works:

-- Everything: Touchscreen, trackpad, 4K-screen (@48Hz though), AppStore (Use GenSMBIOS on config.plist), Battery, Graphics, Wifi, Bluetooth, Sound (though no bass), Sleep.
+- Everything that can on Mac: Touchscreen, trackpad, 4K-screen (@48Hz though), AppStore (Use GenSMBIOS on config.plist), Battery, Graphics, Wifi, Bluetooth, Sound (though no bass), Sleep.

 Usage: